actions-on-google/dialogflow-number-genie-nodejs/README.md

-# Actions on Google Number Genie Sample using Node.js
+# Actions on Google: Number Genie Sample using Node.js

 This guess a number game, called Number Genie, is an action for the Google Assistant.